Kathrin Marchand

-Kathrin Marchand (born 15 November 1990) is a German rower.
+Kathrin Marchand (born 15 November 1990) is a German rower, Para rower, and Para cross-country skier.
 She competed in the women's coxless pair event at the 2016 Summer Olympics, and the women's eight event at the 2012 Summer Olympics.

 Career

 She was a junior world bronze medallist in the women's eight, and won the bronze medal in the event at the 2014 European Championships.
 In 2016, she won a European silver medal in the coxless pair with Kerstin Hartmann.
 She competed with Hartmann at the 2016 Summer Olympics.

 After suffering a stroke, she took part in the 2022 European Rowing Championships, winning a bronze medal in the pararowing PR3Mix4+ event.
 In the same class, she won a silver medal in the 2022 World Rowing Championships.

+She also competed in Para cross-country skiing at the FIS Nordic World Ski Championships 2025 and the 2026 Winter Paralympics.